BijoyBytes/Health-Insurance-cost-Prediction/README.md

 - [License](#license)

 ## Introduction
-Insurance cost prediction is a crucial task for insurance companies to estimate potential costs and set premiums accordingly.
-This project utilizes a dataset with demographic information such as age, sex, BMI, children, smoking status, and region to predict insurance charges.
+Predicting insurance costs is essential for insurance companies to accurately estimate potential expenses and determine appropriate premiums.
+This project uses a dataset containing demographic information including age, sex, BMI, number of children, smoking status, and region to forecast insurance charges.

 ## Features
 - Data cleaning and preprocessing